How to find the best broadband deal

 Broadband comes in a variety of speeds, and it's important that you pick the right one for your home.
 Your speed choices essentially come down to:

-- Standard ADSL - usually has download speeds up to 17Mb or so.
+- Standard ADSL - usually has advertised download speeds of 10Mb or so.
 This is the slowest kind of broadband you can get - as well as the cheapest - so it's ideal if you only use the 'net for a bit of browsing, email, and occasionally streaming.Compare ADSL deals here.

 - Superfast - generally defined as broadband with speeds above 24Mb.
 Fibre optic packages count as superfast.
 Go for 24Mb+ speeds if you have a fairly large household, like to stream TV and music, make a lot of Skype calls, or need decent internet for work.
 Compare superfast deals here.